ip-repo/conversation-maker/README.md

 ### How to use:

 When you open the program you will see a text area.

 This text area is where the user can construct his conversation.
 Each conversation part should a start command and text the will follow in the next line.

-The syntax of a start command:
+The syntax of a start command:<br>

-Each start line should have exactly for settings and after a setting is it a most to add a : sign.
+Each start line should have exactly for settings and after a setting is it a most to add a : sign.<br>
 The sart line command must have 4 : signs, one after each setting.

 ```console